 Before my first visit, I’d never had the idea to do a cooking class in Thailand.
 Too expensive, I thought, and probably only interesting for ambitious chefs.
-But when I got there I realized: You can book a cooking course almost everywhere in Thailand and it’s kind of a Must-Do for any visitor.
-They are not that expensive and considering that you get to eat what you’re cooking during the day it’s a real bargain.
-And fun is guaranteed, cooking is very communicative and you can improve your Thai cooking skills at the same time!
+But when I got there I realized: You can book a cooking course in Thailand almost everywhere.
+Visiting a cooking class in Thailand is kind of a must-do for anyone traveling to Thailand.
+The cooking courses are not expensive and considering that you get to eat what you’re cooking during the day it’s a real bargain.
+Fun is guaranteed, cooking is very communicative and you can improve your Thai cooking skills at the same time!
+And who doesn’t love Thai food?
+So, when I had the time in Chiang Mai, I enrolled my self in a one day Thai cooking class.
+In retrospective, I’m happy that I chose to do this in Chiang Mai, the setting couldn’t be more beautiful!
+Our class took place on a farm outside the city in a rural area, such a contrast and so relaxing!

 Cooking class on a farm around Chiang Mai